 Website League

-The Website League is a new social media project, built with the goals of provide its users a safe, healthy, and resilient place to share their thoughts, ideas, and art.
+The Website League is a new social media project, built with the goals of providing its users a safe, healthy, and resilient place to share their thoughts, ideas, and art.
 With avoidance of dark patterns we believe drive unhealthy engagement of social media, a centralized decisionmaking body, and a shared set of community guidelines, our core aim is to provide a system that is enjoyable to use, and free of discrimination, bigotry, and harrassment of all kinds.

 If you'd like to keep up with what we're doing, and the growth of our network, you can subscribe to our newsletter via email or RSS: